ACL Cables

 ACL Cables PLC is a cable manufacturing company in Sri Lanka.
-ACL Cables manufactures and sells power cables, conductors, armoured cables and telephone cables.
+It manufactures and sells power cables, conductors, armoured cables and telephone cables.
 The company was established in 1962 as Associated Cables, a subsidiary of Associated Motorways.
-The company was publicly quoted in 1976.
-In 1980, the company moved out of Associated Motorways Group and was renamed ACL Cables in 1990.
+It was publicly quoted in 1976.
+In 1980, the company moved out of the Associated Motorways Group and was renamed ACL Cables in 1990.
 ACL Cables is one of the LMD 100 companies in Sri Lanka.

 History

 In 1962, Associated Cables Ltd was incorporated as a subsidiary of Associated Motorways (AMW).
 Manufacturing of electric cables commenced in the following year in the AMW industrial park in Kalutara.
-Associated Cables was quoted on the Colombo Stock Exchange in 1976.
-The company moved out of Associated Motorways Group in 1980 and was renamed ACL Cables to build an independent identity from Associated Motorways in 1990.
+Associated Cables was listed on the Colombo Stock Exchange in 1976.
+The company moved out of the Associated Motorways Group in 1980 and was renamed ACL Cables to establish an independent identity from Associated Motorways in 1990.
 The company started manufacturing armoured cables in 1986.
-ACL Cables commenced a technical collaboration with Nokia Cables in 1988.
-In 1995, the company started exporting to Bangladesh and Maldives.
+ACL Cables began a technical collaboration with Nokia Cables in 1988.
+In 1995, the company started exporting to Bangladesh and the Maldives.

 ACL Cables acquired Kelani Cables in 1999.
 The acquisition raised monopolistic concerns by the small players in the market.
 Even though the acquisition fueled speculations of triggering anti-monopoly legislation, since cables were not one of the 46 items that have been gazetted which cannot be monopolised, the Fair Trading Commission did not interfere in the matter.
 A consortium of companies consisting of ACL Cables, National Development Bank and Trydan Partners acquired Hemas Power from Hemas Holdings.
 ACL Cables introduced its new logo in 2015.
 The company acquired 51% of Cable Solutions (Pvt) Ltd for LKR480.7 million in 2019.